vasu31dev/playwright-ts/docs/Utilities.md

 Refer to the [Optional Parameter Objects](#optional-parameter-objects) section for more information.

-### Optional Parameter Objects
+### Optional Parameter Type Objects

-The `optional-parameters` module provides a set of options for utility modules.
+The `optional-parameter-types` module provides a set of options for utility modules.

 ```typescript
 import { getLocator, getLocatorByTestId } from '@LocatorUtils';